ghostery/trackerdb/README.md

 ## CLI

-Ghostery Tracker Database can also be used in a commnad line, for example with:
+Ghostery Tracker Database can also be used in a command line, for example with:

 ```sh
 npx @ghostery/trackerdb "https://analytics.tiktok.com"